 Principle and Outline

-The “Small Light Campaign” was launched in 1981, the UN International Year of Disabled Persons, as a company volunteer effort by the Osaka Gas Group.
+The “Small Light Campaign” was launched in 1981, the UN International Year of Disabled Persons, as a company volunteer effort by the Daigas Group.
 Begun with the idea that individual employees should take an interest in their immediate surroundings and give serious thought to resolving the various problems facing their local communities, this campaign is characterized by the fact that employees voluntarily plan, participate in, and sustain activities.
 Our Group's business activities are closely tied to the daily lives of everyone in the community.
 Acknowledging that this fact alone demands greater self-awareness and action from them as members of their local communities, employees are involved in the “Small Light Campaign” as good corporate citizens.

 To promote these activities, we have set up a number of supporting systems, including a Local Community Contribution Category in the President's Award, Community Gifts of which application is open to public, and “Volunteer Leave” as frameworks for improving employee awareness of the need for social contributions and for supporting voluntary activities.

 Origin of “lily-of-the-valley” symbol markThe lily-of-the-valley was adopted as the symbol of the “Small Light Campaign” because its shape resembles a gas lamp's glass cover that keeps the flame from being blown out, and because the lily-of-the-valley in the language of flowers symbolizes abundant goodwill and love.

 Funding and Activities of the “Small Light Campaign”